-Candidates for admission must apply simultaneously to the University Office of Admissions and Records and to the Department of English.
-Deadline for admission for fall 2017-spring 2018 academic year is January 6, 2017 (priority deadline).
-March 10, 2017 (final deadline).
-Applications received after January 6, 2017 will be reviewed on a space-available basis.
+Candidates for admission must apply online via Cal State Apply

+(https://www2.calstate.edu/apply).
+Deadline for admission for fall 2019-spring 2020 academic year is early March, 2019.
 The minimum GPA required of applicants within the last 60 units of undergraduate coursework is 3.0.
 (Please note that the English Department does not offer deferred admission; admitted students who do not matriculate must reapply if they wish to be readmitted).